Incorporating Fixed-Pole Information in the Data-Driven Least Squares Realization Problem: Problem definition and motivational example

-By using an orthogonal projection (see (12) in~\cite{Lagauw2025}), we can compute the misfit $\misfit'$ associated with the first-order model defined by $\pole[1]$.
-We estimate the second pole by performing another $n = 1$ estimation, this time using the misfit $\misfit'$ as the `observed' output data, leading to an estimate of the most dominant pole, $\pole[2] = \num{0.8630}$, present in the first-order misfit $\misfit'$.
-This naive prefiltering approach results in a misfit $\misfit$ with $\norm{\misfit}_2^2 = \num{8.4181}$, which is not globally optimal; $\pole[2] = \num{0.9538}$ in \cref{ex:continuation} provides a smaller misfit.
-Alternatively, we can prefilter the observed output data $\y$ via the TSD technique described in~\cite{Majda1989}:
+via one of the above-mentioned heuristics.\footnote{We adopt a four-digit precision convention for all floating-point numbers.} The misfit $\norm{\misfit}_2^2$ in terms of the coefficients $a_1$ and $a_2$ is visualized in \cref{fig:contour}. \begin{itemize} \item By using an orthogonal projection~\cite[Eq.
+(25)]{Lagauw2025}, we can compute the misfit $\misfit'$ associated with the first-order model defined by $\pole[1]$.
+We estimate the second pole by performing another $n = 1$ estimation, using the misfit $\misfit'$ as the `observed' output data.
+The most dominant pole present in the first-order misfit $\misfit'$, $\pole[2] = \num{0.8630}$, results in a misfit $\misfit$ with $\norm{\misfit}_2^2 = \num{8.4181}$. \item Alternatively, we can prefilter the observed output data $\y$ via the TSD technique described in~\cite{Majda1989}:

-After solving the standard least squares realization problem~\eqref{eq:fulloptimizationproblem} for a first-order model with $\y'$ as the `observed' output data, we find a second $\pole[2] = \num{0.9361}$, yielding also a larger misfit than with $\pole[2] = \num{0.9538}$, namely $\norm{\misfit}_2^2 = \num{6.0070}$.
-The observation that both prefiltering approaches are suboptimal w.r.t.~\eqref{eq:fixedpolesoptimizationproblem} remains valid for other problem setups (i.e., different $N$, $n$, or $m$). \end{example}
+After solving the standard least squares realization problem~\eqref{eq:fulloptimizationproblem} for a first-order model with $\y'$ as the `observed' output data, we find a second $\pole[2] = \num{0.9361}$, yielding a misfit $\norm{\misfit}_2^2 = \num{6.0070}$. \end{itemize} From \cref{fig:contour}, it is clear that these two heuristics do not find the global minimum and result in a larger misfit than the global minimum.
+The observation that both prefiltering approaches are suboptimal w.r.t.~\eqref{eq:fixedpolesoptimizationproblem} remains valid for other problem setups (i.e., different $N$, $n$, or $m$).
+This suboptimality is explained in \cref{rem:prefiltering}. \end{example}